 For Better Places Travel, this means using local tour guides, and focusing on small-scale hotels, homestays and eco-lodges, whenever possible.

 Making responsible choices may sound complicated, but it doesn’t need to be.
 When it comes to accommodations, for instance, be responsible by choosing small-scale lodges in beautiful areas that operate sustainably.
-You’ll have plenty of choices when travelling with Better Places, such as the Danpaati River Lodge in Suriname, Sambor Prei Kuk in Cambodia, or the Refugio Amazonas in Peru.
+You’ll have plenty of choices when travelling with Better Places Travel, such as the Danpaati River Lodge in Suriname, Sambor Prei Kuk in Cambodia, or the Refugio Amazonas in Peru.

 Goal 12 – RESPONSIBLE CONSUMPTION AND PRODUCTION